 Disconnect the battery cables (earth first).

-Drain the cooling system (see section K).
 Drain the transmission using drain plug wrench 46F 6167 (see section F).

 Drain the petrol tank (see section L).